Caleres: 1901–1920s: Growth and labor issues

 As Brown Shoes grew, St. Louis became increasingly known as a center for shoe manufacturing, and competing factories set up in the city.

 In 1904, a deadly elevator accident occurred at a Brown Shoe factory in St. Louis.
-It happened on January 13 when a crowd of employees were waiting for the elevator at the factory and someone raised the elevator gate, causing 10 people to fall down the shaft.
+It happened on January 13 when a crowd of employees was waiting for the elevator at the factory and someone raised the elevator gate, causing 10 people to fall down the shaft.
 At least 8 people were killed and the other 2 were described as "fatally injured."
 It's unclear if they succumbed to their injuries.

 By 1902, Brown Shoe had five factories operating in St. Louis, and in 1907, the company set up its first plant out of the city, where labor was cheaper in Moberly, Missouri.
 In 1907, the company moved its headquarters to a building in downtown St. Louis.
 During this time of high competition, Brown Shoes kept profits high by keeping labor costs as low as possible, as the cost of plant equipment and materials were somewhat fixed.
 As the work became more mechanized, shoe factory jobs required less skill, and in the industry at large, positions were increasingly filled by women and children, who could be paid less.
 In 1911, a survey of shoe workers in St. Louis found that over half were between the ages of 14 and 19, with an average wage for a girl under 16 less than $10 a week.
 In response to the poor working conditions at shoe factories in the St. Louis area, including Brown Shoes', workers formed unions; the moderate Boot and Shoe Workers Union was followed by the more radical United Shoe Workers of America.
 The latter was associated with the Industrial Workers of the World.
 Strikes led to anti-union activities among workers as well, and the creation of the anti-union propaganda organization Citizens Industrial Association in St. Louis.
 Partly in response to the union activity, Brown Shoe Company increasingly turned to labor in the small towns in the surrounding area.
 With management remaining in St. Louis, the company secured tax subsidies from various towns to open factories in rural Missouri and Illinois.

 Brown Shoe Company debuted on the New York Stock Exchange in 1913.
 Starting in 1917, the company secured lucrative military contracts with the United States government.
 The company encountered a crisis in 1920, when a rise in hemlines made many of Brown's high-topped shoes unfashionable and overstocked.
 The company had to go to Boston to secure credit from a bank, and the company then did well until the stock market crash of 1929.